-Forecasting price movement of a specific trading card is not a simple task.
+Forecasting the price movement of a specific trading card is not a simple task.
 Business professionals use forecasting models, historical pricing, and qualitative information to make assumptions about the future.
 Graduate school taught me that a blended forecasting approach is better than using one singular method.
-While you may not have access to professional forecasting software, there are free sources of information available related to Magic: The Gathering.
+While you may not have access to professional forecasting software, there are accessible sources of information about Magic: The Gathering.
 This information can help you forecast future price movements for MTG card speculating.
-I am currently running a test on speculating MTG cards.
-My choices and information can be found in this spreadsheet.
+I am currently running a test on speculating MTG cards, which are available in this spreadsheet.

 Another great resource is MTG Goldfish.
 They also provide graphs of price movement over time.
-However, the most important information they offer is spread percentages and buylist prices.
+However, the essential information they offer are spreads and buylist prices.
 I highly encourage you to read this article on MTG Goldfish that explains the metrics available.
 The format staple lists on MTG Goldfish can help you understand the demand for certain cards across multiple constructed formats.
 I like reviewing these lists for speculation targets with slow to medium growth potential.
-MTG Goldfish regularly updates their front page when there are product announcements and spoilers for new cards.
+MTG Goldfish regularly updates its front page when there are product announcements and spoilers for new cards.

-Before I purchase a card for speculating, I always check its previous sale prices on Ebay.
-On Ebay, you can search for a specific card and filter to sold listings.
-You should check the conditions and previous prices paid to understand a realistic sale price.
-I compare the sold Ebay pricing with buylists to better understand the spread and demand.
+Before I purchase a card for speculating, I always check its previous sale prices on eBay.
+On eBay, you can search for a specific card and filter to sold listings.
+You should review the conditions and previous prices paid to understand a realistic sale price.
+I compare the sold eBay pricing with buylists to better understand the spread and demand.

-EDHREC is a great source for understanding the general demand of Elder Dragon Highlander (Commander) cards.
-When speculating on EDH cards, I recommend looking at how many decks a card is currently used in.
+EDHREC is an excellent source for understanding the general demand of Elder Dragon Highlander (Commander) cards.
+When speculating on EDH cards, I recommend looking at how many decks a card is listed.
 Also, check if a card is a recommended option for the most popular commanders.
 For my speculation test, I looked at cards in 8,000 or more decks.
-You can consider cards in less decks as well.
+You can consider cards in fewer decks as well.

-Another way to understand the demand of a card is to look at vendor buylists.
 Generally speaking, vendors offer about 50% of a card's market value as a cash payment.
 For cards higher in demand, they may offer cash prices between 60% and 75% of their market value.
-For example, Card Kingdom was offering $10.00 cash for a Guilds of Ravnica Watery Grave on April 20th, 2019.
+For example, Card Kingdom offered $10.00 cash for a Guilds of Ravnica Watery Grave on April 20th, 2019.
 Their sale price for the card was $14.99.
 The cash buylist price is 67% of their retail price.
-I like cards with high buylist ratios because it gives me the opportunity to liquidate closer to my initial investment amount.
+I like cards with high buylist ratios because it allows me to liquidate closer to my initial investment amount.
 In addition, the buylist acts as a safety net against my speculations.
 I can generally get my investment back as store credit to buy other cards.

 The sources I listed are not the only options available on the Internet.
-There are plenty of other pricing and historical information sources you can use.
-If you find other accurate information for forecasting future card prices, feel free to try it out.
+There is plenty of other pricing and historical information sources you can use.
+If you find additional accurate information for forecasting future card prices, feel free to try it out.

 Analyzing the Data

-It is challenging turning quantitative and qualitative data into actionable decisions.
+It is challenging to turn quantitative and qualitative data into actionable decisions.
 I used a few different methods to identify speculation targets.
-I will cover a couple methods that you can try as well.
+I will cover a couple of ways that you can try as well.

 Identifying Arbitrage Opportunities

 One of the best ways to turn a quick profit is finding arbitrage opportunities.
 Arbitrage is when you buy an item at one price and immediately sell it for a higher price.
-The easiest application of this in MTG finance is purchasing cards at a price lower than a vendor's buylist price.
+The most straightforward application of this in MTG finance is purchasing cards at a price lower than a vendor's buylist price.
 You need to account for transaction fees and shipping to determine your overall profit from arbitrage.
 I took advantage of an arbitrage opportunity by purchasing copies of Queen Marchesa through Google Express.
-The website offered a 20% discount for first time customers.
-My final paid price was considerably lower than a vendor's buylist price.
+The website offered a 20% discount for first-time customers.
+My final price was considerably lower than a vendor's buylist price.
 Another tactic is digging through bulk boxes at local hobby shops.
 You may find cards for 0.50 cents that you can buylist or sell for considerably more.
-Locally, I have found bulk foil boxes more lucrative than bulk rare boxes due to foil multipliers.
-Try to pick bulk rares and foils in near mint condition to maximize returns.
+Locally, I have seen bulk foil boxes more lucrative than rare bulk boxes due to foil multipliers.
+Try to pick bulk rares and foils in near-mint condition to maximize returns.

 Cards with buylist spreads around the single percentages are prime targets for speculating.
-On April 21th, 2019, Chaos Warp 2017 had a spread of 7% and a buylist price high of $2.00.
+On April 21st, 2019, the spread for Chaos Warp 2017 was 7%, with a buylist price of $2.00.
 This card is in over 33,000 EDH decks on EDHREC.
 On TCGPlayer, a vendor was selling a near mint copy for under $2.00 plus $0.76 in shipping.
 If you can find other cards from this vendor at similarly low prices, you may be able to turn this into an arbitrage opportunity.
-While Chaos Warp 2017 is inexpensive, applying the same method for cards worth more money can net a larger profit.

 Interpreting card price trends is more subjective than spreads or arbitrage opportunities.
-You need to carefully study demand and pricing shifts to make a decision.
+It would help if you studied demand and pricing shifts to make a decision carefully.
 Blending qualitative and quantitative information can net better results than strictly looking at historical pricing data.
-I like finding cards that have bottomed out in price, but recently seen an uptick.
-I also like cards with upward progression over time (Chaos Warp 2017).
-This tells me that if the card continues seeing upward momentum, I could turn a profit.
-I will walk you through my approach for identifying Tithe Taker as a potential short-term speculation.
+I like finding cards that have bottomed out in price but have recently seen an uptick.
+I also like cards with upward progression over time, as this tells me I could turn a profit if the card continues seeing upward momentum.
+I will walk you through my approach for identifying Tithe Taker as a short-term speculation.

 Identifying a Speculation Target: Tithe Taker

-I recommend taking advantage of TCGPlayer kickback events and Ebay promotions.
-These special events can help lower your overall costs purchasing cards.
+I recommend taking advantage of TCGPlayer kickback events and eBay promotions when available.
+These special events can help lower your overall costs of purchasing cards.
 Another way to earn kickback is through Ebates.
-Depending on the Ebay category, you can earn up to a 2% cash rebate from MTG related purchases through Ebates.
+Depending on the eBay category, you can receive a 2% cash rebate from MTG-related purchases through Ebates.

-You may have noticed in my speculation sheet that I added a column for credit card cash back.
-When possible, I recommend purchasing MTG cards with a credit card that offers a 1.5% cash back.
-The 1.5% can offset transaction costs or be used for purchasing more MTG cards.
+You may have noticed that I added a column for a cashback credit card in my speculation sheet.
+When possible, I recommend purchasing MTG cards with a credit card that offers 1.5% or more cashback.
+The 1.5% can offset costs for buying more MTG cards.
 Other credit cards with generous points programs are also good options.
 Just make sure you pay off your monthly balance in full to avoid interest charges.